luau-lang/luau/docs/_pages/performance.md

 As a result, builtin calls are very fast in Luau - they are still slightly slower than core instructions such as arithmetic operations, but only slightly so.
 The set of fastcall builtins is slowly expanding over time and as of this writing contains `assert`, `type`, `typeof`, `rawget`/`rawset`/`rawequal`, all functions from `math` and `bit32`, and some functions from `string` and `table` library.

 > Note: The partial specialization mechanism is cute in that for `assert`, it only specializes on truthy conditions; hopefully performance of `assert(false)` isn't crucial for most code!

+In addition to runtime optimizations for builtin calls, many builtin calls can also be constant-folded by the bytecode compiler when using aggressive optimizations (level 2); this currently applies to most builtin calls with constant arguments and a single return value.

 ## Optimized table iteration